Disclosing and/or filing a complaint

 - Coordinating accessibility needs such as translation, interpretation, assistive technology, and cultural needs

-In addition to informing your of resources on campus, they're required to connect you to care.
-They will:
+In addition to informing you of resources on campus, they're required to connect you to care.

-- Connect you to Jade Lister, Mount Allison's Sexual Violence Response, Equity, Diversity, and Inclusion Consultant
+- Connect you to Jade Lister, Mount Allison's Sexualized Violence Consultant

 - Show you how to submit a REES disclosure